Peter Elinsky, a devoted husband, father, and grandfather passed away peacefully on June 21, 2025 in Virginia. He was 81 years old.

 He will be deeply missed.

 Peter will be laid to rest in Avon, Connecticut this week in a private graveside ceremony.
-A memorial service and celebration of life will be held at Temple Rodef Shalom in Falls Church, Virginia at a later date, where family, friends, and colleagues will gather to honor his life and legacy.
-In lieu of flowers, please consider donating to the United States Holocaust Memorial Museum or Temple Rodef Shalom, both places that he spent time volunteering and meant a lot to him.
+A memorial service and celebration of his life will be held on Thursday, July 10 at 10:30 AM in the Sanctuary at Temple Rodef Shalom in Falls Church, Virginia, where family, friends, and colleagues will gather to honor his life and legacy.
+The service will also be live-streamed on the Temple Rodef Shalom website at that time, and can be viewed here.

 In lieu of flowers, please consider donating to the United States Holocaust Memorial Museum or Temple Rodef Shalom, both places that he spent time volunteering and meant a lot to him.
 Please see links: